Leucochloridium paradoxum: Identification

 The easiest way to differentiate between Leucochloridium species is from the appearance of the broodsacs in the tentacle of the host snail.
 Leucochloridium paradoxum exhibits broodsacs that have green bands with dark brown and black spots, and with a dark-brown or reddish-brown tip.
 As the broodsacs mature the colours become brighter and the tips browner.
-Nowadays this method of identification may be supported with ribosomal DNA sequences.
+Nowadays this method of identification may be supported with DNA barcoding sequences.
 A snail may be simultaneously infected by more than one species of Leucochloridium.

 The adults—small and found in the cloaca of birds—are less well known, so that distinguishing the species is less straightforward.
 Useful distinguishing characters of L. paradoxum are its round-shaped body, an oral sucker slightly larger than the ventral sucker, and the position of the gonads close to ventral sucker; but it is not consistently distinguishable morphologically from L. perturbatum.

 Habitat

 Leucochloridium paradoxum is found in moist areas, such as marshes, where the usual intermediate host Succinea snails are found.